danbalarin/web-audit/diploma-thesis/chapters/1-Main-Bodies/5-Mozilla.typ

 == Mozilla

 Mozilla is a globally recognised, non-profit organisation dedicated to ensuring that the Internet remains an open and accessible resource for all.
-Founded in 1998, Mozilla emerged from the Netscape Communications Corporation with the release of the Mozilla Application Suite, which later evolved into the widely used Firefox web browser.
-The organisation's commitment to promoting choice and innovation on the Internet has significantly influenced web development practices, browser technologies, and the advancement of open standards.

 Mozilla's mission is to promote openness, innovation, and opportunity on the Internet.
 Guided by the principles outlined in the Mozilla Manifesto, the organisation believes that the Internet should be a global public resource that is open and accessible to everyone.
 Mozilla advocates for an Internet that enriches the lives of individual users, where security and privacy are fundamental, and individuals have the power to shape their own online experiences.

-The organisation aims to foster a healthy Internet ecosystem by developing open-source products, technologies, and programs that empower users and developers.
-By encouraging transparency and collaboration, Mozilla ensures that the Internet remains a platform where creativity and innovation can thrive without proprietary constraints.
-The organisation also actively engages in policy advocacy, striving to influence Internet governance and legislation in ways that protect user rights and promote an open web.
 @noauthor_mozilla_2025

-=== Contributions to Web Browsers and Technologies

 One of Mozilla's most significant contributions to the Internet is the development of the Firefox web browser.
 Launched in 2004, Firefox quickly gained popularity as a fast, secure, and user-friendly alternative to dominant browsers of the time.
-Firefox championed features like tabbed browsing, integrated search, and pop-up blocking, setting new standards for browser functionality and user experience.
+Firefox championed features like tabbed browsing, integrated search, and pop-up blocking, setting new browser functionality and user experience standards.

 Firefox is built on the Gecko layout engine, an open-source rendering engine developed by Mozilla.
 Gecko is responsible for interpreting web content, including #abbr.s("HTML"), #abbr.s("CSS"), and JavaScript, and rendering it on the user's screen.